Dr. Ir. A. H. Boerdijk's Super meccanograph (available as model plan 182)

 img

-In the past I have been contacted by a few Meccano friends who did have some questions regarding MP 182.
+In the past I have been contacted by a few Meccano friends giving me some very valuable feedback regarding MP 182.
 It’s likely, that more builders will cope with the same kind of questions and therefore I decided to publish some of these issues on this site.

 Issues are: